Nikhil-Manglore/Nuclei-Detection-and-Counting/README.md

 topographical image of the cells would be inaccurate.
 The project was split into proof of concept, algorithm altering and noise reduction.
 Proof of concept utilized some preexistent tools to segment the nuclei.
-Algorithm altering step implemented and adjusted the algorithm from scratch. <br />
+Algorithm altering step implemented and adjusted the algorithm from scratch. <br/>
 The output of nuclei segmentation is an image that shows the borders between the cells and a number that corresponds to the number of cells in the image.
 This output is a preliminary processing method for further research that may be conducted on such images.

-Mentor(s):
+Mentors: <br/>
-Edward Delp, College of Engineering, Electrical & Computer Engineering <br />
+Edward Delp, College of Engineering, Electrical & Computer Engineering <br/>
 Carla Zoltowski, Purdue University